Markforged 3D Printing Capabilities

 The strongest and stiffest fiber with the highest strength-to-weight ratio.
 Carbon fiber filament can replace aluminum at half the weight.
 Utilize this material when you want exceptional stiffness and minimal deflection.

 Achieves V-0 rating on the UL94 flammability test while possessing similar mechanical properties to Onyx.
-It’s best for applications in which flame retardancy, lightweight, and strength are required.
+It’s best for 3D Printer applications in which flame retardancy, lightweight, and strength are required.

-With the highest impact resistance and a flexural strength only second to carbon fiber, HSHT Fiberglass is ideal for applications requiring high heat resistance such as welding fixtures or thermoset molds.
+With the highest impact resistance and a flexural strength only second to carbon fiber, Markforged HSHT Fiberglass is ideal for 3D Printer applications requiring high heat resistance such as welding fixtures or thermoset molds.

 Best in class for surface finish, chemical resistivity, and heat tolerance.
 Print Onyx alone or reinforce it with one of our continuous fibers to give strength comparable to aluminum.

-Fiberglass is the perfect entry-level fiber for 3D printing.
+Fiberglass is the perfect entry-level fiber for a Markforged 3D printer.
 It's low cost and 26x more rigid than nylon.
 Print parts that are an order of magnitude stiffer than typical 3D printed objects and produce functional prototypes, fixtures, jigs, and much more.

 As stiff as fiberglass and much more malleable, Kevlar possesses excellent durability, making it optimal for parts that experience repeated and sudden loading.
 An excellent option for a wide range of applications such as end effectors, cradles, soft jaws, and end-use parts.

-3D print easily and affordably with the superior properties of advanced metals.
+3D print easily and affordably with the superior properties of Markforged 3D Printers and advanced metals.

 H13 Tool Steel